-WHEREAS, this Agreement defines the rights and responsibilities of each party with respect to Protected Health Information as defined in the Health Insurance Portability and Accountability Act of 1996 and the regulations promulgated there under, as each may be amended from time to time (collectively, "HIPAA Regulations") with respect to the provision of the Services.
+WHEREAS, this Addendum defines the rights and responsibilities of each party with respect to Protected Health Information as defined in the Health Insurance Portability and Accountability Act of 1996, as amended by Subtitle D of the Health Information Technology for Economic and Clinical Health Act provisions of the American Recovery and Reinvestment Act of 2009, and the regulations promulgated thereunder, as each may be amended from time to time (collectively, "HIPAA") with respect to the provision of the Services.

-“Protected Health Information” or “PHI” shall mean individually identifiable health information, as that term is defined in 45 C.F.R. § 160.103, limited to the information created or received by Business Associate from or on behalf of Covered Entity and obtained to provide the Services.
+“Protected Health Information” or “PHI” shall mean “protected health information,” as that term is defined in 45 C.F.R. § 160.103, limited to the information that Business Associate creates, receives, maintains, or transmits for or on behalf of Company under the Services Agreement.

-“Services Agreement” shall mean any present or future agreements, either written or oral, between Covered Entity and Business Associate under which Business Associate provides services to Covered Entity which involve the access, use or disclosure of PHI.
-The Services Agreement is amended by and incorporates the terms of this Agreement.
+“Services Agreement” shall mean any present or future agreements, either written or oral, between Company and Business Associate under which Business Associate provides services to Company which involve the access, use or disclosure of PHI.

 2. Obligations and Activities of Business Associate